league-of-legends-devs/LoL-item-sets/README.md

 ChangeLog
 ---------

+0.1.4
+New feature : Shows the current LoL patch version.

 0.1.3
 Bug fix : fixed compatibility issues through Windows versions (crash when unzipping the downloaded sets file).
 Thanks to [corylulu](https://github.com/corylulu) for the help.